 UK Calibrations Limited, based in the Midlands, provide national cover for all your hardness testing needs.
 Full service backup is provided on a regional basis and includes training, calibration, field service, in house repairs and as much advice and help as you need.
-UK Calibrations have the only original Vickers service engineers operating anywhere in the world.

 With the relevant standards under constant review, UK Calibrations can carry out all verifications to the latest requirements, both directly and indirectly, keeping you up-to-date and in conformance.
 We can supply an extensive range of UKAS Indenters and UKAS reference hardness test blocks.

 From August 2013, UK Calibrations became part of the Zwick Roell Group A world leader in materials and component testing, this move secured the future of the company and allowed access to the full range of Zwick Roell hardness testing machines and the expertise of other members of the group, including Indentec, a long established British manufacturer of hardness testers and other accessories.
 Indentec also have an in house design capability for special tooling and automatic systems.

 "We are proud of our company's history and achievements, and because of our structure, we have the flexibility to respond quickly to customer requirement.
 Whether it is a breakdown, a compliance issue or a technical enquiry, our team of experts is available to help you".

 UK Calibrations now supplies Shore machines and spares.

 UK Calibrations now supplies the full range of ZwickRoell Analogue and Digital Shore testers and spares.

 Shore Testers are devices for measuring the hardness of polymers, elastomers, and rubbers.
 We have many years of experience with this equipment and welcome your enquiries.